leanyanko/library/README.md

 Install the dependencies and devDependencies and start the server.

-in pom-xml change port number where web interface of the server can be found
+in pom-xml change port number where web interface of the server can be found if you want to run frontend on server.

 ```
 <port>9991</port>